bogdanstojanovic/bogdanstojanovic/README.md

 ### Hi there 👋.
 My name is Bogdan.
-I am Software developer that like to go outside comfortability zone and fix things.
+I am Software developer with specialization in diagnosis and resolving your CMS and web application pains.

-My dopamine level is strongly impacted by fixing things in software development and make people I work with happy.
+My dopamine level is strongly impacted by fixing your headaches.
- 🌱 I’m currently learning Next.js (Sanity CMS)
+My approach to tech and business peeps are simple.
+No flashy tricks or superhero skills.
+I do not believe in superheroes.

-👯 I do not care so much about the industry as long as it makes an impact to society and do not harm others.
+I listen, I think in temrs of your benefit and apply my knowledge through experience in technology.
+All that in ways that makes things easier for you, not harder.

 [:email: My email](mailto:bogdan.stojanovic@gmail.com)